Kobzar: Soviet appropriation

 Kobzar performance was replaced with stylized performances of folk and classical music utilising the bandura conforming to Marxist-Leninist ideology.
 Rather than learning songs through oral tradition as had the kobzari, only officially approved written texts could be used to learn songs, which were carefully censored and modified to become approved content such as "Duma about Lenin."

 Soviet kobzars were stylised performers on the bandura created to replace the traditional authentic kobzari who had been wiped out in the 1930s.
-Early Soviet minstrels included Ehor Movchan, Fedir Kushneryk, Evhan Adamtsevych, and Avram Hrebin.
+Early Soviet minstrels included Ehor Movchan, Fedir Kushneryk, Yevhen Adamtsevych, and Avram Hrebin.
 These performers were often blind and although some actually had contact with the authentic kobzari of the previous generation, they were mostly self-taught, without apprenticeships, and worked from officially approved written texts.
 Their successors were likely not aware that oral transmission was possible.

 Some received formal training in conservatories.
 Bandura performers during this era often performed in ensembles, different from the kobzari solo tradition.
 Their repertoire was primarily made up of censored versions of traditional kobzar repertoire and focused on stylized works that praised the Soviet system and Soviet heroes, including pressure to compose new dumy about Lenin and Stalin.